-There is also a requirement for all UK establishments licensed under the Regulations to report Serious Adverse Events and Reactions (SAEARs) to NHSBT.
+All UK establishments licensed under the Quality and Safety of Organs Intended for Transplantation Regulations must report Serious Adverse Events and Reactions (SAEARs) to NHSBT.